Pedalling to support social upliftment: cyclists challenged and inspired at Grindrod Bank Umngazi Pondo Pedal 2014

 The race caters for a variety of intermediate and advanced biking appetites, from nature lovers, to adventure seekers and racing snakes.
 The route takes cyclists along a diverse route that includes district roads, swamp trails and cattle paths, where teams are often cheered on by the local Umngazi community.

-The winning team consisted of Chris Brand and Ferdi Potgieter yet, by all accounts, this race is not about winning.
+The Swiss winning team consisted of Rowan Vorster and Gregor Studer yet, by all accounts, this race is not about winning.
 Rather, this is a life-enhancing event for both cyclists, who were able to test their mettle along one of South Africa’s most beautiful coastlines, and the local community and its learners, who will continue to benefit from the Grindrod Bank Umngazi Pondo Pedal long after the dust has settled.

 Future Pondo Pedal dates are as follows: